cse110-sp24-group10/cse110-sp24-group10/admin/meetings/270524meetingnotes.md

 - Have decided to update calendar look by incorporating element of today to-do list and having different colors for how busy that day is intended to be

+- Developing user stories for each feature to be more in depth

+- Added further user stories to address for Sprint 2

 ## Decisions Made
 | Reasoning | Item | Responsible |
 | ---- | ---- | ---- |